 The topics of emotion and motivation cut across all areas of psychology, from neuroscience to culture.
 We will begin the class by examining big questions in emotion and motivation, such as "What drives human behavior?" and "What are emotions, and are they helpful or harmful?"
 We will examine these questions from two major perspectives in the study of emotion and motivation: evolution and social constructivism, and compare and contrast their answers.
-We will then examine some of the components of emotion: the bases of emotion and motivation in the brain, physiological processes, communication of emotion, motivation and action tendencies, and emotion regulation.
-In the second half of the course, we will examine emotion and motivation from different perspectives within psychology: developmental psychology, social psychology, personality, and clinical psychology.
-We will wrap up the course by discussing the roles of emotion and motivation in human well-being.
+We will then examine some of the components of emotion: the bases of emotion and motivation in physiological processes, communication of emotion, motivation and action tendencies, and cognition.
+In the second half of the course, we will examine emotion and motivation from different perspectives within psychology: developmental psychology, social psychology, and personality, We will wrap up the course by discussing the regulation of emotions, and the roles of emotion and motivation in human well-being, including both psychopathology and positive well-being.